 (B) When a document has been filed electronically, the official record is the electronic recording of the document as stored by the court, and the filing party is bound by the document as filed.
 A document filed electronically is deemed filed at the “entered on” date and time stated on the Notice of Electronic Filing from the court.

 (C) Service is deemed completed at the “entered on” date and time stated on the Notice of Electronic Filing from the court, except that documents filed electronically after 5:00 p.m.
 Central Time shall be deemed served on the following day.

 (D) Filing a document electronically does not alter the filing deadline for that document.
-Filing must be completed before midnight local time where the court is located in order to be considered timely filed that day.
+Filing must be completed before midnight Central Time in order to be considered timely filed that day.

 (4) File Size Limitations.
-No single electronic file, whether containing a document or an attachment, may exceed fifteen megabytes in size.
-Documents and/or attachments in excess of fifteen megabytes must be divided into multiple files and accurately described to the court.
-See LOCAL RULE CV-7 (page requirements for motions and responses).
+No single electronic file, whether containing a document or an attachment, may exceed fifty megabytes in size.
+Documents or attachments in excess of fifty megabytes must be divided into multiple files and accurately described to the court.
+See Local Rule CV-7 (page requirements for motions and responses).

 (7) Sealed Documents.

 (A) All sealed documents must state “Filed Under Seal” at the top of the document.

 (B) Unless authorized by statute or rule, a document in a civil case shall not be filed under seal unless it contains a statement by counsel following the certificate of service that certifies that (1) a motion to seal the document has been filed, or (2) the court already has granted authorization to seal the document.